North Korea's Aid Requests Hold Up Nuclear Talks

 NPR's Anthony Kuhn reports.

-Mr. CHRISTOPHER HILL (Assistant Secretary of State): We can help them through the provision of some assistance.
+CHRISTOPHER HILL: We can help them through the provision of some assistance.
 But that assistance shouldn't be used as a substitute for dealing with the root cause of their isolation, which is their effort to try to develop these weapons.